Hypernasal speech: Speech therapy

 In cases of muscle weakness or cleft palate, special exercises can help to strengthen the soft palate muscles with the ultimate aim of decreasing airflow through the nose and thereby increasing intelligibility.
 Intelligibility requires the ability to close the nasal cavity, as all English sounds, except the nasal sounds "m" [], "n" [], and "ng" [], have airflow only through the mouth.
-Normally, by age three, a child can raise the muscles of the soft palate to close to nasal cavity.
+Normally, by age three, a child can raise the muscles of the soft palate to close the nasal cavity.

+Severe functional issues, such as velopharyngeal insufficiency should be treated surgically as they cannot be treated through speech-language pathology.
+Speech therapy can be recommended post-surgery to correct any residual articulation disorders due to mislearning during presence of a functional deficiency.

-Without the use of a technological aid, nasal emission is sometimes judged by listening for any turbulence that may be produced by the nasal airflow, as when there is a small velopharyngeal opening and there is some degree of mucous in the opening.
+Without the use of a technological aid, nasal emission is sometimes judged by listening for any turbulence that may be produced by the nasal airflow, as when there is a small velopharyngeal opening and there is some degree of mucus in the opening.
 More directly, methods recommended include looking for the fogging of a mirror held near the nares or listening through a tube, the other end of which is held in or near a nares opening.

 There have been many attempts to use technological augmentation more than a mirror or tube to aid the speech pathologist or provide meaningful feedback to the person attempting to correct their hypernasality.
-Among the more successful of these attempts, the incompleteness of velopharyngeal closure during vowels and sonorants that causes nasal resonance can be estimated and displayed for evaluation or biofeedback in speech training through the nasalance of the voice, with nasalance defined as a ratio of acoustic energy at the nostrils to that at the mouth, with some form of acoustic separation present between the mouth and nose.
+Among the more successful of these attempts, the incompleteness of velopharyngeal closure during vowels and consonants that causes nasal resonance can be estimated and displayed for evaluation or biofeedback in speech training through the nasalance of the voice, with nasalance defined as a ratio of acoustic energy at the nostrils to that at the mouth, with some form of acoustic separation present between the mouth and nose.

-Exercises

-If a child finds it difficult to blow, pinching the nose can help regulate airflow.
-The child should then practice speech sounds without pinching the nose.

-These exercises only work as treatments if hypernasality is small.
-Severe deviations should be treated surgically.